prooph/event-store/README.md

     $repository = $eventStore->getRepository('My\Model\User');

     //Add new user to the repository
-    //The repositories behave like collections, you do not need to call save or something like that
+    //The repositories behave like collections,
+    //you do not need to call save or something like that
     //just add new AggregateRoots,
     //fetch them with $repository->get($aggregateId);
     //or remove them with $repository->remove($aggregate);